opengeospatial/geopackage/spec/8_extensions.md

 ##### 3.2.3.1.2.
 TIFF -- Extensions Name

-> **Req 85:** The “gpkg\_tiff” extension name SHALL be used as a `geopackage_extension` table extension name column value to specify storage of raster images in TIFF format.
+> **Req 85:** The “gpkg\_tiff” extension name SHALL be used as a `gpkg_extensions` table extension name column value to specify storage of raster images in TIFF format.

 ##### 3.2.3.1.3.
 Extensions Row